 Bikes are the primary form of transport on the island and are available to hire at the bike store, which is located next door to Tresco Stores & Deli at the Flying Boat.
 There are bikes to suit all age groups, as well as small child trailers for adult bikes.
 The great thing about Tresco is that there is never any need to lock your bike – there’s no-one around to steal it!
 Guests can pre-book for their stay by calling the Island Office on +44 (0)1720 422849.

 Guests can enjoy the use of two astroturf courts close to the Flying Boat and an all-weather court at the Sea Garden Cottages.
-The Flying Boat courts are bookable at the Spa, where you can also borrow racquets and balls.
+Bring your racquet and book a court online.

 St Mary’s Riding Centre cater for a range of abilities.
 They also offer trips on a horse-drawn carriage.You can call them on +44 (0)1720 423855 for more information.